TanvirApon/Python-Machine-Learning-Project/README.md

 To use the code and follow along with the project, follow these steps:

 1. Clone the repository to your local machine using Git or download it as a ZIP file.
-2. Navigate to the `notebooks/` directory to find the Jupyter notebooks containing the code implementation.
+2. Navigate to the `main.ipynb` directory to find the Jupyter notebooks containing the code implementation.
 3. Open the notebooks in Jupyter or any compatible environment.
 4. Run the code cells sequentially to reproduce the analysis and results.